 While many people think fish are unable to understand suffering or feel pain, this is hardly the case.

-A study done by associate professor Culum Brown of Macquarie University in Australia, found that fish have good memories, live in highly complex social communities where they learn from one another.
-Brown also found that fish exhibit signs of anxiety and can in fact feel pain.
+A study done by associate professor Culum Brown of Macquarie University in Australia, found that fish have good memories, and live in highly complex social communities where they learn from one another.
+Brown also found that fish exhibit signs of anxiety and can feel pain.

 What You Can Do

-You can help to end the cruelty to factory farmed fish as well as the residual environmental impacts of aquaculture by lowering your consumption of fish, or eliminating it all together.
+You can help to end the cruelty to factory-farmed fish as well as the residual environmental impacts of aquaculture by lowering your consumption of fish or eliminating it.
 An individual who follows a plant-based diet can save 225 fish a year.
 When there are incredible plant-based alternatives to fish, making the compassionate choice has never been more delicious!